senna1128/senna1128.github.io/content/authors/zhaoran-wang/_index.md

 user_groups:
 -
 ---
-Zhaoran Wang is an Assistant Professor in the Departments of Industrial Engineering & Management Sciences and Computer Science at Northwestern University.
+Zhaoran Wang is an Associate Professor in the Departments of Industrial Engineering & Management Sciences and Computer Science at Northwestern University.
 His research is to develop a new generation of data-driven decision-making methods, theory, and systems, which tailor artificial intelligence towards addressing pressing societal challenges.
 \
 \
 [>> Personal website](https://zhaoranwang.github.io/)